English as She Is Spoke: Cultural appraisals and influence

 Mark Twain said of English as She Is Spoke "Nobody can add to the absurdity of this book, nobody can imitate it successfully, nobody can hope to produce its fellow; it is perfect."

-Stephen Pile mentions this work in The Book of Heroic Failures and comments: "Is there anything in conventional English which could equal the vividness of to craunch a marmoset?"
-The original has "to craunch the marmoset", an entry under the book's "Idiotisms and Proverbs".
-This is the author's attempt to translate the French slang idiomatic expression croquer le marmot, used to indicate "waiting patiently for someone to open a door", with croquer referring to the "knocking" or "rapping" sound, and marmot, a term for the grotesque door knockers in vogue at the time.
+Stephen Pile mentions this work in The Book of Heroic Failures, commenting: "Is there anything in conventional English which could equal the vividness of to craunch a marmoset?"
+The original has "to craunch the marmoset", an entry rendered in Portuguese as esperar horas e horas, "to wait for hours and hours", in the book's "Idiotisms and Proverbs" section.
+This is the author's attempt to translate the French slang idiomatic expression croquer le marmot, used to indicate "waiting patiently for someone to open a door".
+Croquer refers to a "knocking" or "rapping" sound, and marmot was a term for the grotesque door knockers in vogue at the time.
 "Craunch" is an archaic term meaning 'to chew' or 'crunch'.
-In Modern French, croquer usually means "to crunch" (cf. croque monsieur); its use in this idiom is a survival from the Middle French meaning of croquer, crocquer, which meant "to slap, hit, strike".
+In Modern French, croquer usually means "to crunch" (see, e.g., croque monsieur); its use in this idiom is a survival from the Middle French meaning of croquer / crocquer, which meant "to slap, hit, strike".

 Tristan Bernard wrote a very short comedy with a similar name, L'Anglais tel qu'on le parle (1899).
-Ionesco's La Cantatrice chauve (1950) is mostly made of lines used out-of-context from inter-lingual conversation books.
-British comedy television series Monty Python's Flying Circus made use of the theme of the mistranslating guide in the sketch "Dirty Hungarian Phrasebook" (1970), which may have been inspired by English as She Is Spoke.
+Ionesco's La Cantatrice chauve (1950) is mostly made of lines used out-of-context from interlingual conversation books.
+British comedy television series Monty Python's Flying Circus made use of the theme of a mistranslating phrase book in the sketch "Dirty Hungarian Phrasebook" (1970), which may have been inspired by English as She Is Spoke.